ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 5. Boom. **You are live!** If you want to play some background music, please don't play it off Apple Music or Spotify.
 Facebook will mute those parts of your stream due to copyright issues.
 Play something that is not strongly copyrighted.
 I'll leave it up to you to figure out what that means, or just don't play any background music.
 6. You may also choose to embed your live view into your church website.
 Copy and paste the iframe code.
 While this is quick and easy, the iframe will not show up nicely in mobile (the video will fit nicely, but it will have a huge chunk of white space below it because the iframe height is hardcoded).
 If you are particular, you can go to [Facebook for Developers](https://developers.facebook.com/docs/plugins/embedded-video-player/) and figure out how to embed the video in a much nicer way.
 <img src="/images/livestream/live-embed-code.png" />
-7. Keep quiet while recording.
+7. Keep quiet while streaming.
 Otherwise Google Meet (or Zoom) might think you are trying to speak and pop up this bar.
 Which means you shouldn't sing along to the worship songs.
 <img src="/images/livestream/live-keep-quiet.png" />
 8. In the conference call, you may need to **present your screen** so that the worship leader can see it and stay in sync.
 9. To end the stream, click on **Stop Streaming** in OBS.
 However, since we unchecked *End live video if stream stops* in Facebook, we need to manually click on **End Live Video/Stream** in Facebook producer page (the red button), otherwise the live video never ends!